Ationet/ationetdocs/ATIONet_Mobile_Payment_Fleet_Api_-EN.md

 			</td>
 			<td></td>
 			<td>
 				<p align="left">Used to do a sale request with external approval, returns Transaction ID.
-If the Sale already exists, returns the ID.
-				Visit [EXTERNAL PFEP Fleet Mobile Payment Api](EXTERNAL_Mobile_Payment_Fleet_Api_-EN.md) to read more.
 				</p>
 			</td>
 		 </tr>